io_uring from Userland

 };

-now…. ![[Pasted image 20260323193014.png]] moving ahead… we call io_uring_queue_init_params.
-Keep in mind that entries is the number of entries we want, ring is our struct io_uring object, and p is our io_uring_params struct object which is currently all set to 0.
+Keep in mind that entries is the number of entries we want which is the first argument, ring is our struct io_uring object which is our second argument, and p is our io_uring_params struct object which is currently all set to 0, our third argument.

 int io_uring_queue_init_params(unsigned entries, struct io_uring *ring, struct io_uring_params *p)